Gowtham-app-developer/Flutter-Interview-Questions/Basics.md

 ## Lists

+- In Dart, Arrays and Lists are both same (i.e.) Array is known as List.
+- In Lists, The Elements are stored in a Ordered Way.
 - Types -> Fixed-Length List, Growable List
-- Fixed-Length List -> Length once defined cannot be changed.
+- Fixed-Length List -> Length once defined cannot be changed Later.
 - Growable List -> Length is Dynamic.

 __Example using Fixed-Length List__